GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range or by giving instructions to derive intensities from the input data grid automatically (see **-I**).
 Values outside the (-1,+1) intensity range will be clipped.
 Map colors are specified via a color palette lookup table.
+Contour overlays are optional.

 Required Arguments